-Common Mistakes Food Bloggers Make (And How to Fix Them)
+Common Blogging Mistakes Food Bloggers Make (& How to Fix Them)

-Starting a food blog is exciting, but growing one is an entirely different challenge.
-Many food bloggers put in hours of work testing recipes, styling photos, writing posts only to feel frustrated when traffic and income don’t follow.
+As a result, they put in hours of work testing recipes, styling photos, and writing posts, only to feel frustrated when search engine traffic and income don't follow.
+It's not because the recipes aren't good.

 Mistake #1: Writing Without a Clear Strategy